rssalessio/algorand-royalty-fees/article.md

          .ElseIf(Gtxn[0].application_args[0] == Constants.claimFees).Then(claimFees)              \
          .Else(Reject())
 ````
 First, we check that the user called the smart contract correctly.
-Then we check the first argument of the ``ApplicationCall``.
+Then we check the first argument of ``application_args`` (we use the first argument to discriminate between the various operations).
 As you can see in the code there is a list of ``ElseIf`` statementents that are used to distinguish between the various values.
 The accepted values are ``setupSale, buyASA, executeTransfer, refund, claimFees``.
 1. ``setupSale`` Can be called by any user, and it is used to set up a new sale.
 2. ``buyASA`` Any user that wants to buy the asset needs to call this method first.
 3. ``executeTransfer`` After paying, the buyer can finalize by transfering the asset to his/her wallet.
 Alternatively, the user can get the money back by calling the ``refund method``